Pre-Purchase Consultation Customer Support Find InBody Test Center

 Muscle-Fat Analysis

-Three bars: Weight, Skeletal Muscle Mass (SMM), Body Fat Mass (BFM).
-The shape of these three bars tells your body type at a glance:
+Three bars — Weight, Skeletal Muscle Mass (SMM), and Body Fat Mass (BFM) — reveal your body type at a glance.

 Section 3